TCattd/PureCSS-sublime/README.md

-PureCSS-sublime
+PureCSS completions for Sublime Text
 ===============

-Adds autocomplete for PureCSS (purecss.io) classes
+Adds autocomplete for PureCSS (purecss.io) classes.

+Read more about PureCSS at http://purecss.io

 ## Installation
 Install through Package Control.
 Search for "PureCSS".